Greetings from the Amherst College Music Department!

 Many orchestra members also participate in Chamber Music (see below).
 Finally, the New Music Ensemble presents contemporary "classical" solo and chamber music by recent composers, on an ad hoc basis based on student interest, with direction and guidance by Mr. Swanson.
 Many instrumentalists also support Amherst student composers by performing in original student honors projects as well as composition class end-of-semester recitals.

-AUDITIONS FOR ALL CLASSICAL MUSIC INSTRUMENTAL ACTIVITIES (ORCHESTRA, CHAMBER & NEW MUSIC) FOR THE 2019-2020 ACADEMIC YEAR will take place on Monday, September 2, 2019 from 10am - 6pm.
+AUDITIONS FOR ALL CLASSICAL MUSIC INSTRUMENTAL ACTIVITIES (ORCHESTRA, CHAMBER & NEW MUSIC) FOR THE 2019-2020 ACADEMIC YEAR will take place on Monday, Sept.
+2, 2019, from 10 a.m. - 6 p.m.
 Sign-up sheets are posted on the bulletin board just inside the front entrance to the Music Building.
 You are highly encouraged to audition even if you are not sure you have time your first semester at the college, or if you feel you are "rusty" from the summer!
-If you have any questions, or cannot make the 9/2/19 audition date, please e-mail Mark Lane Swanson at email@example.com to set up a more convenient time to meet.
-We aim to make this one-time only hearing as stress-free as possible, and need to hear only one minute each of something slow and something fast.
+If you have any questions, or cannot make the 9/2/19 audition date, please e-mail Mark Lane Swanson at firstname.lastname@example.org to set up a more convenient time to meet.
+We aim to make this one-time only hearing as stress-free as possible and need to hear only one minute each of something slow and something fast.

 Jazz Ensemble and Combos